mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 {% include image.html file="Barry-Goldwater-Pin-Heart-Right.jpg" description="The Conscience of a Conser - The Barry Goldwater Story" %}

-The actual compiletime list structure is almost completely unchanged from Nibbler, so it won't be covered here in any detail (checkout the [source][] if you are interested).
+The actual compiletime list structure is almost completely unchanged from Nibbler, so it won't be covered here in any detail (check out the [source][] if you are interested).
 Remember, we can get by with a finite list implementation for games like Nibbler and Tetris, instead of the lazy, potentially infinite list that we used to implement [Conway's Game of Life][life].

 Many of our data structures support the same kinds of generic operations.
 We've already seen one example of this, `ToString`.
 Any type that specializes `ToString` can be rendered to a `String`.